-US sanctions leader of Hong Kong, other Chinese authorities
+US sanctions leader of Hong Kong, Chinese authorities

-WASHINGTON (AP) — The U.S. on Friday imposed sanctions on Chinese officials, including the leader of Hong Kong, accusing them of roles in squashing freedom in the former British colony.
+WASHINGTON (AP) — The U.S. on Friday imposed sanctions on Hong Kong officials, including the pro-China leader of the government, accusing them of roles in squashing freedom in the former British colony.

-The Treasury Department announced sanctions on Carrie Lam, the leader of the pro-Beijing government in Hong Kong, and other Chinese officials.
-The sanctions are the latest in a string of actions the Trump administration has taken against China as tensions between the two nations rise over trade disputes and the coronavirus.
+The Treasury Department announced sanctions on Carrie Lam, the leader of the government in Hong Kong, and other officials.
+The sanctions are the latest in a string of actions the Trump administration has taken targeting China as tensions between the two nations rise over trade disputes and the coronavirus.

 The sanctions were authorized by an executive order that President Donald Trump signed recently to levy penalties against China for its efforts to curtail anti-government protesters in Hong Kong.